StarPlayrX/bigmac/README.md

 p.s.

-I was able to disable Bluetooth 2 without affecting Bluetooth 4.
+In the v2 branch, was able to disable Bluetooth 2 without affecting Bluetooth 4.
 I am not sure if BT2 will ever work correctly under Big Sur.
 It is either expecting BT4LE which is used for Handoff, and/or it Big Sur is expecting a Hub for BT2 which it does not have and the BT4/WiFi combo card does have a Hub before the Controller.
 The way it is disabled does not delay boot time. :)

 ## Workarounds & What Not